sap-tutorials/abap-core-development/tutorials/abap-environment-authorization-control/abap-environment-authorization-control.md

   3. Select a Transport Request and click **Finish**.

-  4. Finish the wizard to create the Business Catalog App Assignment.
+  4. Complete the wizard to create the Business Catalog App Assignment.

       ![Business Catalog App Assignment](bc5.png)

-  5. In the Business Catalog click **Publish Locally** to be able to test your app in the development system.
+  5. In the Business Catalog, click **Publish Locally** to be able to test your app in the development system.

       ![Publish locally](bc10.png)